Project-FitCheck/FitCheck/README.md

-FitCheck is a website/app that makes the creation and cataloging of outfits easy.
+FitCheck is a website/app that makes the creation and cataloging of outfits